C T Maling inscriptions

 According to R C Bell, Christopher Thompson Maling took over the Ouseburn Bridge Pottery in 1853, from his father, Robert Maling.
 C T Maling opened the Ford Pottery in 1859.
 So the items on this page were made at Ouseburn Bridge.

-Firstly, the distinctively flowing italic script on the mug below, which matches the left plaque above.
-It is attributed to C T Maling on the basis of the shared High Level Bridge transfer that appears on the marked bowl below in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
+Firstly, the distinctively florid italic script also found on Robert Maling items from the late 1840s.
+The mug below is attributed to C T Maling on the basis of the shared High Level Bridge transfer that appears on the marked bowl below in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
 The catalogue says the bowl has a triangular impressed mark with the initials CTM.
-This form of script appears to have been used from the 1840s to 1856.
+This form of script appears to have been used until c 1856.

 Inscriptions in date order